sensei-hacker/inavwiki/INAV-blackbox-variables.md

 For further information about the coordinate system used please read the [[Coordinate systems|Coordinate-systems]] page.

 #INAV Variables

 Variables listed below with a short description of each:

 *  **navMode** (**navState** in newer code): current mode of operation from INAV's point of view.
 Might be different from flight mode.
 Meaning vary by version, but navMode=0 and navState=1 means idle.

 * **navFlags**:
 binary flags of INAV internal state: new data availability for altitude, position and heading, validity of altitude, surface distance and position, flags to indicate if pilot is adjusting altitude and position via rc input.

 * **navTgtPos**:
-represents the desired position velocity as used/calculated by INAV.
+represents the desired position as used/calculated by INAV.
 When you are in PH, navTgtPos will be set to hold position coordinates.

 * **navPos**:
 array of latest NEU coordinates as provided by inertial estimator.
 Will be slightly different from GPS/baro readings for 99% of time.
 Units - cm.

 * **navVel**:
 same as navPos, but for estimated velocity.
 Units - cm/s